 It is a joy to work with the children at both schools and I look forward to each opportunity that I get to work with the Governing Body.

-I am married and have two super, young children.
+I am married and have two super boys in year 6 and 9.

 I am the Executive Assistant Headteacher of Canewdon Endowed (CofE) VC Primary School and St Nicholas (CofE) Primary School and the SENCo for both schools.